Jump to content

 • Chapter navigation – Jump to video chapters

-• Interactive transcripts – Transcript window with click-and-search function (the browser’s search function works for searching)
+• Interactive transcripts – Transcript window with click-and-search function (the browser’s ‘Find on this page’ search function works for searching)

 Playback functions